Bretman Rock: Career

 In Early 2020, Rock launched his makeup collection in collaboration with wet n wild cosmetics.
 He had a February 2020 press tour in Los Angeles with brands like Buzzfeed, Condé Nast, Hearst, and more, to promote the line.

 On May 9, 2020, Rock appeared as a guest star on the third episode of James Charles' YouTube Originals series, "Instant Influencer".
 In November 2020, Rock launched his eyewear collection, specifically sunglasses, in collaboration with Dime Optics, a Los Angeles-based brand.
 He released six frames, four of which were launched at Dime Optics, while two were launched exclusively at Revolve.

 On May 14, 2021, Rock had a cameo in Bella Poarch's music video for her debut single, "Build a Bitch", alongside other internet personalities.
 In June 2021, Rock was nominated for an MTV Movie and TV Award for the Breakthrough Social Star category.
 He was announced as the winner on the day of the ceremony.

 In August 2021, Rock made a cameo appearance in the music video for Sub Urban and Bella Poarch's song, "INFERNO".
 He also participated in a stream promoting the video.

 In October 2021, Rock became the first openly gay man to feature on the cover of Playboy magazine.
+He collaborated with Wanderlust Creamery in 2023 to create an ice cream flavor, "Da Fruity Salad", in celebration of Filipino American History Month.

+In a 2023 interview with Them magazine, Rock said he left the beauty community in 2021 because "white people ruined" it, as it became a "money industry" with widespread drama and apologies among its members.